MagicMirrorOrg/MagicMirror-Documentation/modules/weather.md

 # Weather Module

 This module is aimed to be the replacement for the current `currentweather` and `weatherforcast` modules.
 The module will be configurable to be used as a current weather view, or to show the forecast.
-This way the module can be used twice to fullfil both purposes.
+This way the module can be used twice to fulfill both purposes.

 The biggest change is the use of weather providers.
 This way we are not bound to one API source.
 And users can choose which API they want to use as their source.